awslabs/amazon-neptune-tools/neptune-export/docs/add-clone.md

             --source-cluster-id <sourceClusterId>
-                Cluster ID of the source Amazon Neptune database cluster
+                Cluster ID of the source Amazon Neptune database cluster.

                 This option may occur a maximum of 1 times